 1 For the one-year variable compensation, there are no target values or comparable values for Board members who receive their compensation from Fresenius Management SE.
 The one-year variable compensation is calculated on the basis of bonus curves that are valid for several years.
-For this reason, the allocation from the one-year variable compensation is stated for the , years 2018 and 2017.
+For this reason, the allocation from the one-year variable compensation is stated for the years 2019 and 2018.

-2 Mr. Stephan Sturm has agreed with the Supervisory Board of Fresenius Management SE to acquire shares of the company in the value of the net amount of the one-year variable compensation paid to him and to hold them for at least three years.
-Thereby, the orientation of his compensation towards sustainable corporate development is enhanced voluntarily.
-3 In order to appropriately take into account the business development of Fresenius Medical Care during the fiscal year, Mr. Rice Powell has agreed to acquire shares in
+2 In the fiscal year 2019, in accordance with his agreement with the Supervisory Board of Fresenius Management SE, Mr. Stephan Sturm has acquired shares of the company in the value of the net amount of his one-year variable compensation for the fiscal year 2018 and will hold them for at least three years.
+Thereby, the orientation of his compensation towards sustainable corporate development was enhanced voluntarily.

+3 In order to appropriately take into account the business development of Fresenius Medical Care during the fiscal year 2018, in the fiscal year 2019, Mr. Rice Powell acquired shares in Fresenius Medical Care AG & Co.
+KGaA for a portion of his bonus for the fiscal year 2018 and will hold them for at least three years, pursuant to his commitment.